onlyquake/xonotic-wiki/Repository_Access.md

     ./all keygen

 and follow the instructions that are shown.
+Be sure that you've done:

+    ./all update -p

 After that, you can write to the repository using the usual git commands (commit, push).